infracost/infracost-azure-devops/examples/opa/README.md

 This example shows how to set cost policies using [Open Policy Agent](https://www.openpolicyagent.org/).
 For simplicity, this is based off the terraform-plan-json example, which does not require Terraform to be installed.

-When the policy checks pass, the Azure DevOps pipeline step called "Check Policies" passes and outputs `Policy check passed.` in the task logs.
+When the policy checks pass, the pipeline step called "Check Policies" passes and outputs `Policy check passed.` in the task logs.
 When the policy checks fail, that step fails and the task logs show the details of the failing policies.

 Create a policy file (e.g. `policy.rego`) that checks the Infracost JSON:
 ```rego